Although we generally welcome any or several theoretical considerations as long applied to textual analyses and elucidation of black and

 welcome to electronic circulation of published materials

-You may request for, or forward the editors, archival PDFs of
+You may request for, or forward the editors, archival PDFs and other

 critical and other creative